Mindset has more to do with mental health than you think

 Mindsets also have a lot to do with mental health.

-There is a link between fixed mindsets, low self-esteem and learned hopelessness.
-Learned hopelessness is also linked to suicidal ideation and suicide.
-There is a lot to unpack with why and how a person has developed a fixed mindset.
 What’s troubling is when someone has grown to develop a fixed mindset, not realising or noticing what an impact the mindset has: mentally, emotionally, the opportunities they pursue, the new skills or hobbies they want to try but don’t try.
-When it’s all someone has known, they may not always question their way of being, thinking this is just how they are, which is also a trait of having a fixed mindset - that traits are fixed.
+When it’s all someone has known, they may not always question their way of being, they may assume that “this is just how I am,” which is, in itself, a fixed belief.

 The first step is awareness.
-The next is what you choose to do with it.
+The next step is what you choose to do with that awareness.

 If you ever feel called to work with someone professionally to move through limiting beliefs and blocks, please feel free to reach out.
-Even if it's for a casual chat to get some tips, recommendations, or be pointed in another direction, I would love to help get you started.
+Even if it’s for a casual chat to get some tips, recommendations, or guidance in the right direction, I would love to help you get started.